aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 Appointment[] appointments = client.listAppointments(query);
 ```

-This retrieves all appointments within the specified date range.
+The `getAppointments` method returns a collection of `Appointment` objects that fall within the defined date range.

 ### Troubleshooting Tips
-- **Date Parsing Errors**: Ensure your date strings match the pattern defined in `SimpleDateFormat`.
+- **Date Parsing Errors**: Ensure your date strings exactly match the pattern defined in `SimpleDateFormat`.
 - **Authentication Issues**: Double‑check your Exchange server credentials and network connectivity.
-- **Empty Results**: Verify that the server actually contains appointments within the given range.
+- **Empty Results**: Verify that the server actually contains appointments within the given range, or broaden the date window.

 ## Practical Applications